The complete range of coaxial connectors from SSB

 SMA-Male-Vs.-SMA-Male-Reverse-Polarity connector

-If you look closely at the image above, you will see an SMA-Male connector on the left with a pin sticking out of the middle of the connector.
-On the right of the above photo, you will see an RP-SMA-Male connector.
-You will see that the RP-SMA-Female connector has a socket (opening) instead of a pin in the middle.
-Reverse Polarity is also called reverse polarity in Dutch.
+If you look closely at the image above, you'll see an SMA male connector on the left with a pin protruding from the center.
+On the right of the photo above, you'll see an RP-SMA male connector.
+Notice that the RP-SMA female connector has a socket (opening) instead of a pin in the center.
+Reverse polarity is also called reverse polarity in Dutch.

-Both connectors are Male.
-The standard SMA-Male and the RP-SMA-Male connectors both have threads on the inside of the housing, meaning that they can screw onto the threads on the outside of a Female SMA or SMA-RP.
-You can never mix and match standard SMA connectors and RP-SMA connectors because the pins and sockets can never make proper contact and thus not allow the signal to pass.
-Male SMA and Male Reverse Polarity (RP) SMA connectors both have the threads on the inside of the housing, meaning that you can screw them onto a Female SMA or Female RP-SMA connector that has the threads on the outside of the housing.
+Both connectors are male.
+The standard SMA-Male and RP-SMA-Male connectors both have internal threads, meaning they can be screwed onto the external threads of a female SMA or SMA-RP connector.
+Standard SMA connectors and RP-SMA connectors cannot be mixed and matched because the pins and sockets will never make proper contact, thus preventing signal transmission.
+Male SMA and male Reverse Polarity (RP)-SMA connectors both have internal threads, allowing you to screw them onto a female SMA or female RP-SMA connector that has external threads.

 BNC

 BNC (Bayonet-Neill-Concelman) connector.
-This is a connector that can be quickly connected because it has a Bayonet lock.
-This means you only need to insert the connector and turn it a quarter turn.
-The internal spring system means that the connectors are pressed together so that they cannot come loose.
-These BNC connectors are available in 50 Ohm for transmitters and receivers and in 75 Ohm for video signals, among other things.
+This connector is quick to connect thanks to its bayonet lock.
+Simply insert the connector and give it a quarter turn.
+An internal spring system keeps the connectors pressed together, preventing them from coming loose.
+These BNC connectors are available in 50 ohms for transmitters and receivers and in 75 ohms for video signals, among other things.

 FME